A9ERA/b-vending/README.md

 Blue Vending is a modern vending machine management system designed to streamline operations, improve efficiency, and enhance customer experience.
 The project leverages cutting-edge technologies to provide real-time inventory tracking, remote management, and data analytics.

+## 🌟 Feature Overview
+- **[Product shelf categorization](#1-product-shelf-categorization)**: Enable users to filter products by categories, making it easier to locate items on the vending machine shelf.
+- **[Sold-Out Product Mark](#2-sold-out-product-mark)**: Mark the product as out of stock on the shelf for better visibility.
+- **[Real-Time Payment Result](#3-real-time-payment-result)**: Monitor the inserted cash amount, view the remaining amount, and receive immediate confirmation of successful payments.
+- **[Void the Bill and Get Refund](#4-void-the-bill-and-get-refund)**: Allow users to cancel their transaction and receive a refund at any time before the payment is finalized.

 ## 🛠️ Getting Started
 ### Prerequisites